10 Top-Rated Tourist Attractions in Galway

 6 Galway City Museum

 Stroll back along the riverside from Woodquay for around 12 minutes to the old town gate known as Spanish Arch, which leads to Spanish Parade, once the favorite promenade of Spanish merchants.
 A further three minutes takes visitors to the Galway City Museum, a modern glass structure built to reflect the surrounding city walls.
-The museum houses a variety of permanent and touring exhibitions representing Galway's rich archaeology, heritage, and history.
-The collection comprises approximately 1,000 objects, most of which have been donated by the people of Galway over the past 30 years.
+The museum displays both permanent and touring exhibitions covering Galway's heritage, history, and archaeological treasures.
+Over the past three decades, the people of Galway have donated many items to enrich this collection of more than 1,000 objects.

 Hours: Open Tuesday-Saturday, 10am-5pm & Sunday, 12pm-5pm, closed on Monday